 The Cherng Summer Scholars program is a full-time, nine-week, summer research or creative scholarship program for MU Honors College students.
 The program is supported by a gift from Peggy and Andrew Cherng and the Panda Charitable Foundation.
 Recipients will receive a $7,000 award and access to a $1,000 research or creative scholarship project expense account.

 Cherng Summer Scholars will participate in individually designed research or creative scholarship projects, under the mentorship of an MU faculty member in the field.
 This program is open to any MU Honors College student that has prior experience in their research area.
 This experience can be within a classroom setting but priority will be given to applicants that have done research on their own time, either through a scholarship program or volunteering.

-Applications for the Summer 2023 program are now open and will be due on February 15, 2023.
+Applications for the Summer 2024 program are now open and are due by February 29, 2024 (deadline extended).